 E. coli or other bacteria cause UTIs, which are infections in your kidneys, bladder, ureters or urethra.
-Women are more likely to get them mainly because of their anatomy.
+Unfortunately, women are more likely to get them mainly because of their anatomy.

 A woman’s urethra is shorter than a man’s and closer to the anus.
 The urethra is also close to the vagina, which can collect bacteria during sex.
 So bacteria from both the anus and vagina have easy access to a woman’s urinary tract.

 Post-menopausal women are also at higher risk because pH changes in the vagina make it more susceptible to infection.

 Both men and women are more likely to get UTIs as they age.
 Certain medical conditions, such as bladder prolapse in women and enlarged prostate in men, cause incomplete bladder emptying in older adults.
-Urine that stays in the bladder too long can encourage bacteria to grow.
+Urine that stays in your bladder too long can encourage bacteria to grow.

 “Some newer diabetic drugs can also promote sugar in the urine and create conditions ideal for a UTI,” Dr. Vasavada adds.